codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Tasks.md

 ---

+---

 ## Additional Notes

 - If `uploads.enabled` is `false`, the upload section is hidden.
 - `collapsed_by_default` controls whether sections start collapsed.
-- If a `form` field has validation `rules`, they apply when saving.
+- If a `form` or upload field has validation `rules`, they apply when saving.
 - The `identifier` must exactly match your data keys.
-- For supported field types, filters, label translations, and validation rules, see [Shared Configurations](./SharedConfigurations.md).